Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

 \subsection{Symmetric system}

 We start our discussion with results obtained in the absence of an applied bias.
-Because of the symmetric geometry of the metallic gap, the net electron transfer results solely from the symmetry break by the optical field.
-The well-documented sinusoidal dependence of the net electron transport on CEP is then observed \cite{Ciappina2019,Heide2024,RevModPhys.92.025003}, as recently also reported for the STM setup \cite{Brida2025STM}.
-Since the calculated CEP dependence of the electron transport between parallel nanowires with 1~nm and 2~nm gaps was discussed earlier \cite{HotElectrons_in_Gaps} (see also \cite{Ma_Kruger2024}), we are not showing the corresponding results here and focus our study on the discussion of the signatures of PAT.
+Because of the symmetric geometry of the metallic gap, the net electron transfer results solely from the symmetry break induced by the optical field.
+We then obtain the well-documented sinusoidal dependence of the net electron transport on the CEP, as observed for broad vacuum gaps \cite{Ciappina2019,Heide2024,RevModPhys.92.025003}, in STM junctions \cite{GargScience2020,Brida2025STM}, and in our recent calculations for 1~nm and 2~nm gaps \cite{HotElectrons_in_Gaps} (see also \cite{Ma_Kruger2024}).
+We therefore do not show these results here.
+We focus our study on identifying and discussing signatures of PAT.
+To this end, we present results calculated for CEP$=\pi$ and CEP$=0$, which lie approximately at the extrema of net electron transport in the positive and negative $x$-directions, respectively.
+Notably, in addition to the discussion of PAT, these data allow an estimate of the oscillation amplitude in the CEP dependence of the net electron transport.

-In Figure~\ref{fig:Transfer_08_1_2}a we analyze the net electron transfer $\mathcal{N}$ calculated with TDDFT for the gap sizes $d_{\rm{gap}}=0.8$~nm, $1$~nm,~and~$2$~nm.
-The CEP$= \pi$ of the single-cycle optical pulse is such that the maximum $\mathcal{N}$ is reached in positive direction of the dimer $x$-axis \cite{HotElectrons_in_Gaps}.
+In Figure~\ref{fig:Transfer_08_1_2}a we analyze the net electron transfer $\mathcal{N}$ calculated with TDDFT for gap sizes $d_{\rm{gap}}=0.8$~nm, $1$~nm,~and~$2$~nm.
+The CEP$= \pi$ of the single-cycle optical pulse is such that the maximum $\mathcal{N}$ is reached in the positive direction of the dimer $x$-axis \cite{HotElectrons_in_Gaps}.
 In the inset of Figure~\ref{fig:Transfer_08_1_2}a we show the time evolution of the corresponding electric field of the pulse.
 Obviously, the sign of $\mathcal{N}$ is reversed for CEP$=0$.
 The TDDFT results for $\Phi_{\rm{M}}=5$~eV are shown as a function of the amplitude of the field in the gap $E_{\rm{g}}$ (lower $x$-axis) and of the Keldysh parameter defined as $\gamma=\sqrt{\Phi/2U_{\rm{p}} }$.